 The staff handbook contains details of the school's rules and what is expected of employees by the school.
-It is available to employees both within the Faculty folder within the school's information system and also as a hard copy in the staff room.
+It is available to employees both within the shared Google drive folder within the school's information system.
 The school's rules and expectations of employees are added to and amended from time to time to ensure that the school and its employees are reaching the very highest standards of educational practice and complying with statutory requirements.
 It is important that all employees read the staff handbook thoroughly and keep themselves up to date with any changes to which they will be alerted from time to time.
 Employees are encouraged to refer to the index of matters covered by the staff handbook regularly.
 Ignorance of matters which are contained in the staff handbook will not be regarded as sufficient explanation or justification for breach of any of the rules or the conduct expected of an employee or a failure to reach the standards expected of a member of staff.